NitinPrakash/wc-thanks-redirect/readme.txt

 After a purchase, your customers will be redirected to the custom Thank You page rather than the default WooCommerce's Thank You page.

+Feature to add Thanks you redirects per product COMING VERY SOON in next update.

 == Installation ==

 * Upload the directory '/wc-thanks-redirect/' to your WP plugins directory and activate from the Dashboard of the main blog.